-Meaning unknown.
-It could be derived from Middle French pilot
+Meaning unknown, possibly derived from Middle French pilot

 both meaning "stake, pole".
-The Pillots are a merchant family originating from the city of Besançon in France.
+This is the name of a wealthy merchant family from Besançon, France.

 A surname which originally belonged to a person who lived by a pit or hollow.
 Meaning "King of the Pit" or "King of the Hollow".

 I don't know the meaning, but it is my maiden name, and I understand it to be French.
 Samuel Plimsoll is my ancestor.
 He was born in Bristol, UK.
 He was an MP who spoke up in parliament and subsequently the Plimsoll or loading line was introduced on ships... [more]